MaxRondelli/Formula-1-Tyre-Strategy-Prediction/README.md

 Fastf1 has its [documentation](https://theoehrly.github.io/Fast-F1/), where you can find all its functionality.
 ## Experiments
+I conducted two experiments.

-We conducted two experiemtns.
-In the first one, we trained a neural network to predict the compound used by drivers during a lap.
-It is actually a useless prediction since the target is given in the last column of the dataset.
+1. In the first one, I trained a neural network to predict the compound used by drivers during a lap.
+It is actually a useless prediction since the target is already given in the last column of the dataset.
 It has been done only for learning reasons.
-Learn how to create a 3D dataset and how to train a neural network.
+I needed to undestand how to create a 3D dataset and how to train a neural network.

-The second experiment, instead, is the real purpose of the project.
+2. The second experiment, instead, is the real purpose of the project.
 The aim is to predict the best tyre for each lap during the race.
 A metric (best lap time) has been used to decide what "best tyre" means.

 The implementation has been splitted in the code.
 The datasets are different.

 ## Numerical Results
-We observer that GRU consistenly outperformed the LSTM across the learning rates used.
+I observer that GRU consistenly outperformed the LSTM across the learning rates used.
 Specifically, with a learning rate of 1e−4, the GRU achieved an accuracy of 51.4% and a loss of 11.8%, while the LSTM only achieved an accuracy of 23.8% and a loss of 16%.
 Similarly, with a learning rate of 5e-4, the GRU achieved an accuracy of 50.4% and a loss of 15.5%, while the LSTM achieved an accuracy of 28.1% and a loss of 15.6%.
 These results suggest that the GRU is better suited for this particular task than the LSTM.

 GRU model outperformed the MLP model as well, which get an accuracy of 27.1% and a loss of 29.1%.
 The superior performance of the GRU model can be attributed to its recurrent nature, which allows it to better capture the sequential nature of the data.

 A blind classifier has been calculated to predict the class label of the test data based only on the prior probabilities of the classes in the training data.
-In our case, the blind classifier accuracy is 24.5%, which means that if you were to randomly guess the class label for each test sample, you would expect to get an accuracy of 24.5%.
+In my case, the blind classifier accuracy is 24.5%, which means that if you were to randomly guess the class label for each test sample, you would expect to get an accuracy of 24.5%.

 The plot below shows the comparision between the blind classfier and the three model analyzed.

 ![alt text](https://github.com/MaxRondelli/Formula-1-Tyre-Strategy-Prediction/blob/main/Plots/Blind%20Classifier%20comparation.png?raw=true)

-In conclusion, we have trained and compared the performance of three different models, to predict the best tyre strategy in Formula 1 races.
+In conclusion, I have trained and compared the performance of three different models, to predict the best tyre strategy in Formula 1 races.
 GRU won the races between the other two models, achieving a 51.4% of accuracy, where, in this type of project, it is a great result.

 ![alt text](https://github.com/MaxRondelli/Formula-1-Tyre-Strategy-Prediction/blob/main/Plots/Accuracies_losses_models_table.jpg?raw=true)